babyboomer53/Lesson-4/README.md

 In this exercise I endeavor to solve this dilemma by using the approach described in the instructor's problem statement.
 Specifically, in his algorithm, numbers are processed as strings (i.e., a sequence of characters) rather than in their binary "twos complement" format.
 Java supports integers only up to 9.23 quintillion.
-If an integer of type long is stored in eight bytes, you might be wondering what happened to the eighth bit.
+If an integer of type long is stored in eight bytes, you might be wondering what happened to the 64th bit.
 Why isn't the largest integer twice the size?
 Well, a discussion about the idiosyncrasies of twos complement representation of integers is beyond the scope of this document.
 Regardless, 9.23 quintillion is a very big number.
 But it *does* represent the limit in Java for positive integers.
 How would one surmount this obstacle?